tinkercademy-bootcamp/chat-project-HariAakash646/exercise-2/README.md

 - How do you see the memory layout of a `std::string` from your IDE debug mode?
 - How do you see the memory layout of a struct from your IDE debug mode?
+  * Expand on the struct in the Variables section.
+Click on the arrow on the left of the struct name.